-- 24. With the addition of paragraph 5(b), relating to the maintenance of a stock of goods, this paragraph is broader in scope than paragraph 5 of the OECD Model.
-Some members from developing countries pointed outbelieve that a narrow formula might encourage tax evasion by permitting an agent who was in fact dependent to represent himself as acting on his own behalf.
-It was the understanding of the Group that the phrase "authority to conclude contracts on behalf of" in subparagraph 5(a) of article 5 means that the agent had legal authority to bind the enterprise for business purposes and not only for administrative purposes (e.g., conclusion of lease or electricity and manpower contracts). - 25.
-The Group of Experts understood that the subparagraph 5(b) was to be interpreted such that if all the sales related activities take place outside the host State and only delivery, by an agent, takes place there, such a situation would not lead to a permanent establishment.
-However, if sales related activities (e.g., advertising or promotion) are also conducted in that State on behalf of the resident (whether or not by the enterprise itself or by its dependent agents) and have contributed to the sale of such goods or merchandise, a permanent establishment may exist.
+24. With the addition of paragraph 5(b), relating to the maintenance of a stock of goods, this paragraph is broader in scope than paragraph 5 of the OECD Model.
+Some developing countries believe that a narrow formula might encourage an agent who was in fact dependent to represent himself as acting on his own behalf.

+24A.
+The former Group of Experts on International Cooperation in Tax Matters understood8 that subparagraph 5(b) was to be interpreted such that if all the sales-related activities take place outside the host State and only delivery, by an agent, takes place there, such a situation would not lead to a permanent establishment.
+The Group of Experts noted, however, that if sales-related activities (e.g., advertising or promotion) were also conducted in that State on behalf of the resident (whether or not by the enterprise itself or by its dependent agents) and have contributed to the sale of such goods or merchandise, a permanent establishment may exist.

-- This paragraph does not correspond to any provision in Article 5 of the OECD Model Convention.
-It was and is included because it was the common feeling of the Group that the OECD definition of permanent establishment was not adequate to deal with certain aspects of the insurance business.
-Members from developing countries pointed out that if an insurance agent was independent, the profits would not be taxable in accordance with the provisions suggested in article 5, paragraph 7, of the United Nations Model Convention (based on Article 5, paragraph 6, of the OECD Model Convention); and if the agent was dependent, no tax could be imposed because insurance agents normally had no authority to conclude contracts as would be required under the provisions suggested in subparagraph 5(a) (based on Article 5, paragraph 5, of the OECD Model Convention).
-Those members expressed the view that taxation of insurance profits in the country where the premiums were being paid was desirable and should take place independently of the status of the agent.
-However, such taxation is based on the assumption that the person (employee or representative) through whom premiums are collected and risk insured is present in the country where the risk is located.
-The OECD Model nevertheless discusses the possibility of such a provision in bilateral tax treaties in the following terms: - 27.
-Once agreement had been reached on the principle of including a special provision on insurance, the discussion in the Group focused mainly on cases involving representation through "an independent agent".
-Members from developing countries felt it would be desirable to provide that a permanent establishment existed in such cases - 39.
-According to the definition of the term "permanent establishment" an insurance company of one State may be taxed in the other State on its insurance business, if it has a fixed place of business within the meaning of paragraph 1 or if it carries on business through a person within the meaning of paragraph 5.
+25. This paragraph does not correspond to any provision in Article 5 of the OECD Model and is included to deal with certain aspects of the insurance business.
+The OECD Model nevertheless discusses the possibility of such a provision in bilateral tax treaties in the following terms:

+39. According to the definition of the term "permanent establishment" an insurance company of one State may be taxed in the other State on its insurance business, if it has a fixed place of business within the meaning of paragraph 1 or if it carries on business through a person within the meaning of paragraph 5.
 Since agencies of foreign insurance companies sometimes do not meet either of the above requirements, it is conceivable that these companies do large-scale business in a State without being taxed in that State on their profits arising from such business.
-In order to obviate this possibility, various conventions concluded by OECD Member countries include a provision which stipulates that insurance companies of a State are deemed to have a permanent establishment in the other State if they collect premiums in that other State through an agent established there other than an agent who already constitutes a permanent establishment by virtue of paragraph 5 or insure risks situated in that territory through such an agent.
+In order to obviate this possibility, various conventions concluded by OECD Member countries include a provision which stipulates that insurance companies of a State are deemed to have a permanent establishment in the other State if they collect premiums in that other State through an agent established there - other than an agent who already constitutes a permanent establishment by virtue of paragraph 5 - or insure risks situated in that territory through such an agent.
 The decision as to whether or not a provision along these lines should be included in a convention will depend on the factual and legal situation prevailing in the Contracting States concerned.
 Frequently, therefore, such a provision will not be contemplated.
 In view of this fact, it did not seem advisable to insert a provision along these lines in the Model Convention.